 This site uses cookies to offer you a better browsing experience.
 Read about how we use cookies.

 Learn how to build a tactile version of the Earth using cheap, household items andhow to use this model to identify the different characteristics of the planet.
 This cheap, tactile version of our planet is a great resource to explore its features for both visually impaired and normal vision students.
+NOTE: The "Meet our neighbours!" project is published in AstroEDU in this activity Collection.
+It was produced by NUCLIO and Europlanet and supported by Galileo Teaching Training Program and GalileoMobile.
+You can find more information at this Link

 To explore our home, the Earth, through a tactile hands-on experience for visually impaired students and their non-visually impaired peers.